 In my current work, I am responsible for developing a platform to ease web application development using several JEE technologies such as JSF, SWF, Spring, and JPA/Hibernate or Toplink.
-One main consideration of our management is to keep platform as flexible as possible in terms of which ORM tool is used.
-Every web application that is built on top this platform should be able to choose either Toplink or Hibernate.
+One main consideration of our management is to keep the platform as flexible as possible in terms of which ORM tool is used.
+Every web application that is built on top of this platform should be able to choose either Toplink or Hibernate.

 <bean id="entityService" class="org.ems4j.services.EntityServiceImpl">